Yishun triple murders

-The murders
+Murders

 Discovery and arrest

 On 19 September 2008, at around 12.50 am, police received a report that a woman had fallen from one of the flats and her body was found lying motionless on the ground floor nearby the void deck of a HDB block in Yishun.
 A unit from Ang Mo Kio Police Division arrived at the scene to investigate the fall.

 A resident of the area told police that on the night itself when the woman's body was found, he heard voices of a few women, which look like an argument of sorts.
 At around midnight, the man heard the sound of furniture being thrown, and a man shouting, as though he was chopping something.
 He tried to look into one of the units where the sounds came from but the lights were off.
 The women's cries slowly diminished, until he heard a 'thud' accompanied with a scream, which came from the woman who fell to her death.
 Another witness stated that he saw some people driving away from the void deck, and he was not sure if these men were related to the death of the woman.

 A search by the police in the HDB block led to a discovery of blood stains on the door of a flat on the sixth floor.
 The police knocked the door but a male occupant refused to open the door.
 The Singapore Civil Defence Force was called in to force an entry into the flat.
 On entering the unit, the police found the male occupant and also three women, one adult and two teenagers, who were slashed and stabbed in a kitchen toilet and one of the bedrooms.
 One of the teenagers, who was found in the toilet, was found to be alive when the police discovered her and was immediately taken to Tan Tock Seng Hospital for treatment.
 The other two women were found dead inside the bedroom, being stabbed a total of 98 times.
 The male suspect, whose fingers were injured, was also arrested by the police; the man did not resist capture.
 The flat was also being searched by police to collect evidence.
 The suspect and his victims were said to be from Mainland China.

-Neighbours were shocked to hear about the alleged murders committed by the suspect, whom they said was the boyfriend of one of the tenants.
+Neighbours were shocked to hear about the alleged murders committed by the suspect, who they said was the boyfriend of one of the tenants.
 Residents told newspapers and police that throughout the past two weeks before the murders, there had been sounds of agitated arguments between the suspect and his girlfriend coming from the unit a few times each week, and the night before the crimes, the couple were also arguing.
 The case was a shock to the nation and was regarded as the worst murder case ever committed in Singapore for at least the last 15 years.